arin2002/BitVibe-Crypto-Web-App/README.md

 - **Advanced React.js Concepts:** I deepened my understanding of React.js and gained hands-on experience with advanced concepts such as hooks, context API, and custom hooks.
 It allowed me to build the web app with more efficiency and maintainability.

 - **API Integration:** I learned how to integrate external APIs to fetch real-time data and news about cryptocurrencies.
-Working with the [API Name] provided valuable insights into handling API requests, managing data responses, and error handling.
+Working with the Coinranking API V2 provided valuable insights into handling API requests, managing data responses, and error handling.

 - **Data Visualization:** I acquired skills in data visualization by incorporating chart libraries like Chart.js.
 It enabled me to display cryptocurrency price histories and other relevant data in an intuitive and visually appealing manner.